asreview/asreview/docs/source/installation.rst

 Step 1.
 Install Python
 ~~~~~~~~~~~~~~~~~~~~~~

 The ASReview software runs with Python in the background.
 Therefore, running ASReview requires having Python 3.6+ installed.
-More knowledge about Python is not necessary to run ASReview, but if you want to know more you can look on their `website <https://www.python.org/about/>`__.
+More knowledge about Python is not necessary to run ASReview.

 First, check if Python is already installed on your computer.
-Open the Command Prompt (search for `CMD.exe`) on your computer.
+To do this, open the Command Prompt (search for ``CMD.exe``).
 Within this prompt, execute the following:

 .. code::